antoinearnoud/book-fortran/chapter2.md

 You do not need to call the program`main`.
 You can also call it `myprogram` or any other name, as long as the file starts with`program` and ends with`end program`.

 The `the code here` part is some FORTRAN code that we will cover later.
-For now, note that the code must be _closed_ meaning that the whole structure must be consistent.
+For now, note that the code must be _closed,_ meaning that the whole structure must be consistent.
 In this case it means that we start with a keyword `program` and ends with the keywords `end program`.
 This is different from Matlab where your code might only contains something like

 ```
 a = 3